 The Assistant Director of Event and Meeting Services can refuse reservation requests to any individual or organization which has a history of damaging University property or not paying for services in a timely manner, as well as for events that have the potential of threatening University property or the safety of individuals.
 Appeals to a denial of reservation may be made, in writing, to The Assistant to Vice President of Student Affairs /Director of the Student Union.

-- Event Details Deadline: All groups requiring audio/visual equipment, outside power needs, or any special set up needs must have all final details to the Conference Service Office ten (10) days prior to their event date.
+- Event details deadline: All groups requiring audio/visual equipment, outside power needs, or any special set up needs must have all final details to the Event and Meeting Services Office ten (10) days prior to their event date.
 Any groups that provide this information nine (9) days or less may not be guaranteed that their needs can be met.

 These events can be bumped for a date more than 4 weeks in advance only by a University event which is an open program which requires the large programming space.
 These reservations cannot be bumped by an off-campus request.